 Cha Chaan Tengs are super common in Hong Kong, but most only have menus in Chinese.
 If you’re feeling adventurous, give it a go.
-If you want to get the Cha Chaan Teng feel, but prefer menus you can read, then Tsui Wah is probably the best option for you.
+Sometimes they have pictures.
+If you want to get the Cha Chaan Teng feel but prefer menus you can read, then Tsui Wah is probably the best option for you.

 A lunch or afternoon tea set meal with a drink, soup and main course normally costs somewhere between HK$40-60.

 Hong Kong on a Budget – Biking

 Need a way to burn off all the calories you gained at the Cha Chaan Teng?
 The New Territories of Hong Kong are a biking paradise!
 There are hundreds of kilometres of dedicated bike trails that are signposted extremely well, so there’s no need to tussle with cars for road space or worry about getting lost.
 That means it’s a safe activity for the whole family.

 Some of the trails follow rivers or meander along harbour promenades.
 There are bike hire places along the way that will let you hire a bike for around HK$80/day and even let you return the bike to another store along the trail.
 You can also hire a pedicab style machine if you have someone in your group who doesn’t feel like pedalling.